MalvinaPap/myLibrary/README.md

 Authors Page
 --search filter searches in Name and Country
---Sort by: name, continent, country, #books (asc or desc).
+--sort by: name, continent, country, #books (asc or desc).
 --default sorting by Name asc
 --Type filter: multiple selection, brings all selected types - authors with at least a book of the type

 Countries Page
---search filter searches in Name and AltGroup (ex Yugoslavia, ESSR) --default sorting by Name asc
+--search filter searches in Name and AltGroup (ex Yugoslavia, ESSR) --sort by: name, continent, country, #books, #authors, popoulation share (asc or desc).
+--default sorting by Name asc
 --Type filter: multiple selection, brings all selected types - countries with at least a book of the type